We work with more than 300 partners to bring you better travel deals

 Flights in the evening are typically the cheapest time of the day to fly to Cincinnati.
 Flights at midday are usually the most expensive.

 Cincinnati lies on the northern banks of the Ohio River and is the state’s third biggest city after Columbus and Cleveland.
 Charles Dickens remarked that he had ‘not often seen a place that commends itself so favourably and pleasantly to a stranger’ in the 19th century, and modern Cincinnati is every bit as welcoming.

-You'll certainly want to visit the city’s Over-the-Rhine historic district, which was once home to a large German immigrant population, and boasts some fine Italianate architecture.
+After your flight to Cincinnati, you’ll certainly want to visit the city’s Over-the-Rhine historic district.
+This area was once home to a large German immigrant population and boasts some fine Italianate architecture.
 This is where you’ll find Findlay Market, Ohio’s oldest public market as well as a range of entertainment venues including Music Hall and the city’s opera and symphony orchestra.
 Visit Washington Park to see the musical fountains, or try some of the terrific restaurants in the Gateway Quarter.

 Take a walk across the John A. Roebling suspension bridge as featured in the famous film, Rainman.
 The bridge is one of the major sights in the city and was the longest suspension bridge in the world when it was first erected.
 Other notable sights include Carew Tower, and the views over the city from the observation deck of its second tallest building are breathtaking.